Fimeo/ETNA-Notification/README.md

 The workflow is :
 - The new ETNA student wants to receive their notifications on discord
-- First step is to register his etna account of a web page (still to do) and make the register step.
+- First step is to register his etna account of a web page https://github.com/Fimeo/ETNA-Notification-Front and make the register step.
   - Invitation link is created to join the notification server
   - The account is created in the application
   - The ETNA student join the server by the invitation link and use the `/connect` slash command
 - The slash command check the discord username and match the register one, a personal channel is created to receive their notifications.

 If the ETNA account password has changed, notifications retrieving cannot be performed.
 To renew the password, make the register step again.
+Idem if you want to change the linked discord account.

 Channels in the configuration defined :
 - `NOTIFICATION_CATEGORY_ID` : the category under personal channels are created